robercoding/Blog-App/README.md

 Note: I've been mostly focused on UI and UX aswell since I was lacking of experience and knowledge on this area and I was looking to improve myself there.
 The result was good but definitely there's room to improve, but I'm satisfied with the results.

-3. What project planning did you use and how do you stay organized with the tasks?
+**3. What project planning did you use and how do you stay organized with the tasks?**

 * I had a lot of different project planning tools to use here, for example Trello (Which I did use in my final project) but this time I did use a notebook.
 The thing that made me use a notebook was merely personal, I simply like writing on a notebook, but I wouldn't had any problem to use any technology tool for work.

 * I started writing down the tasks that I had to do, then I separately started creating little tasks for every task.
 I would set different levels E/M/H (_Easy/Medium/Hard_) and then I'd set them with a ✔️ once finished or, if I had any problem then I'd write down everything I've done until now and continue with other tasks.